vatpac-technology/sops/docs/terminal/williamtown.md

 All other aircraft require a 'Next' call to WLM TCU.

-The Standard Assignable level from WLM ADC to WLM TCU is:
+The standard assignable level from WLM ADC to WLM TCU is:

 | Aircraft | Level |
 | -------- | ----- |